ianmurfinxyz/software_renderer/README.txt

 [Resources]

-The following (in no particulary order) is a selection of resources I found most helpful when researching for this project:
+The following (in no particular order) is a selection of resources I found most helpful when researching for this project:

 [1]: http://www.cs.bath.ac.uk/~pjw/NOTES/75-ACG/ch6-projective.pdf